Pohela Boishakh: Mughal origin theory

-Some say that during Mughal rule, land taxes were collected from Bengali people according to the Islamic Hijri calendar.
+During Mughal rule, land taxes were collected from Bengali people according to the Islamic Hijri calendar.
 This calendar was a lunar calendar, and its new year did not coincide with the solar agricultural cycles.
 According to some sources, the festival was a tradition introduced in Bengal during the rule of Mughal Emperor Akbar to time the tax year to the harvest, and the Bangla year was therewith called Bangabda.
 Akbar asked the royal astronomer Fathullah Shirazi to create a new calendar by combining the lunar Islamic calendar and solar Hindu calendar already in use, and this was known as Fasholi shan (harvest calendar).
 According to some historians, this started the Bengali calendar.
 According to Shamsuzzaman Khan, it could be Nawab Murshid Quli Khan, a Mughal governor, who first used the tradition of Punyaho as "a day for ceremonial land tax collection", and used Akbar's fiscal policy to start the Bangla calendar.

 According to Shamsuzzaman Khan, and Nitish Sengupta, the origin of the Bengali calendar is unclear.
 According to Shamsuzzaman, it is called Bangla shon or shaal, which are Arabic (سن) and Persian (سال) words respectively, suggests that it was introduced by a Muslim king or sultan."
 In contrast, according to Sengupta, its traditional name is Bangabda.
 It is also unclear, whether it was adopted by Alauddin Husain Shah or Akbar.
 The tradition to use the Bengali calendar may have been started by Husain Shah before Akbar.
 Regardless of who adopted the Bengali calendar and the new year, states Sengupta, it helped collect land taxes after the spring harvest based on traditional Bengali calendar, because the Islamic Hijri calendar created administrative difficulties in setting the collection date.

+Some say that the current Bengali Calendar begins from the year of Hijrah, i.e., migration of Prophet Muhammad, the last messenger in Islam, from Makkah to Madinah.

+The festive celebrations of the Bengali New Year can be traced back to the Bengali Muslim fishmonger community of Mahifarash in Old Dhaka.
+During the Mughal period, the Mahifarash were known for organising feasts and banquets at their Azimpur grounds to mark the beginning of the cultivation harvest season.
+This day-long feast served as a precursor to what would later be evolved into the traditional Pohela Boishakh celebration.